gne-ldh/MoodleGradeBook/docs/index.md

 For assignments, let take six assignments are given to students, each of 10 marks, and we will consider best four.
-We also conducted 5 Quizzes, and out of 5 bes4 four will be consider of grades towards "Assignments".
+We also conducted 5 Quizzes, and out of 5 best four will be consider of grades towards "Assignments".

 We conducted two MSEs and one makeup / improvement MSE.
 So out of three best two will be considered.
 Each MSE is of 24 marks

-We have created all these activities, without assigning then any category, amd we are at the end of semester.
+We have created all these activities, without assigning then any category, and we are at the end of semester.
 Now we will classify all these activities, and calculate internal assessment.

 We assume that you can upload marks for any activity, if marks / grades are